 8. NOT HAVING A SOCIAL MEDIA CULTURE

 While it may be one person’s overall responsibility in your organisation to look after social media, they can’t do it all on their own.
-The best content feels natural and is created on the go – quick snaps taken on a team outing or a video of colleagues celebrating their latest success.
-It can be very frustrating for the person whose job it is to document these things if they get kickback from others who aren’t willing to help them create the content.
-It can feel awkward to begin with, to have to pose for shots and give a window into previously private situations, but the whole team needs to adopt a positive attitude towards these efforts, and take it seriously as a fundamental part of modern marketing.
+The best content feels natural and is created on the go – quick snaps were taken on a team outing or a video of colleagues celebrating their latest success.
+It can be very frustrating for the person whose job it is to document these things if they get a kickback from others who aren’t willing to help them create the content.
+It can feel awkward, to begin with, to have to pose for shots and give a window into previously private situations, but the whole team needs to adopt a positive attitude towards these efforts and take it seriously as a fundamental part of modern marketing.
 Avoid this negative culture by:

 - Culture starts from the top.
-Managers need to constantly communicate the importance of social media to team members, be willing to take part themselves, and encourage everyone to get involved.
+Managers need to constantly communicate the importance of social media to team members, be willing to take part themselves and encourage everyone to get involved.
 The best social media accounts by businesses are those where the whole team helps, therefore creating diverse and interesting content that truly reflects the company.

 9. NOT BEING REACTIVE ENOUGH

 The social media world is constantly changing and evolving.
 It is essential to stay on top of the current trends and utilise new tools, in order to stay relevant and engaging.
 Avoid getting behind by: